 Example 3: Fetching and creating an SMQ broker + adding public smqConnect() function.

-app.smqConnect(request) -- Upgrade HTTP(S) request to an SMQ connection
+<?lsp app.smqConnect(request) -- Upgrade HTTP(S) request to an SMQ connection ?>

 Example 4: LSP page accepting SMQ connections and forwarding requests to the code in Example 3.

-Recall how Figure 2 shows how an HTTP(S) request upgrades to an SMQ connection.
+Figure 2 shows how an HTTP(S) request upgrades to an SMQ connection.
 The broker's URL entry is typically put in an LSP page.
-The smqConnect() function is available in an LSP page via the 'app' table.
+The smqConnect() function is available in an LSP page through the 'app' table.
 See the LSP page's Command Environment for details on how this works.

 An SMQ broker is typically created at startup and maintained for the lifetime of the application.
-It is for this reason a broker should be created in a .preload script or a module.
-It is, however, possible to create a broker in an LSP page and prevent it from being garbage collected as follows:
+For this reason, a broker should be created in a .preload script or a module.
+It is possible, however, to create a broker in an LSP page and prevent it from being garbage collected as follows:

 <?lsp